Launch of the Active and Assistive Living (AAL) project ‘i-evAALution – integrating and evaluating AAL solutions’

-The project aim is to connect the existing AAL solutions into an effective AAL bundle to cover older adults’ needs and help them in their daily lives.
-The idea of i-evAALution project is not just to tackle the interoperability and integration between single AAL solutions but to integrate preselected AAL solutions with widespread and fast-growing standard ICT-solutions like affordable, retrofittable, remote-controllable, radio-based smart home technology requiring minimal maintenance, the Internet of Things (IoT) and arising artificial intelligence based products and services for the consumer market.
-The planned smart AAL bundle of i-evAALution will be implemented for long-term evaluations (16 months) in 405 households in Austria, Italy, Slovenia and the Netherlands.
-It will involve all relevant target groups (primary end-users, informal and formal carers, secondary end-user organisations and solution providers) and also secure access to a control group of the same size.
-The research design will also include activities on how AAL bundle must be designed and optimized, as well as how it is accepted, its socio-economic viability and its business potentials.
+The project’s aim is to connect the existing AAL solutions into an effective AAL bundle to cover older adults’ needs and help them in their daily lives.
+The idea behind the i-evAALution project is not just to tackle the interoperability and integration of a single AAL solution but to integrate preselected AAL solutions with widespread and fast-growing standard information and communication technology (ICT) solutions such as affordable, retrofittable, remote-controllable, radio-based smart-home technology requiring minimal maintenance; the Internet of Things (IoT); and emerging artificial intelligence–based products and services for the consumer market.
+The planned smart AAL i-evAALution bundle will be implemented for long-term evaluations (16 months) in 405 households in Austria, Italy, Slovenia and the Netherlands.
+It will involve all relevant target groups (primary end users, informal and formal carers, secondary end-user organisations and solution providers) and will secure access to a control group of the same size.
+The research design will also include activities concerning the design and optimization of the AAL bundle, as well as its reception, socio-economic viability and business potential.

-The meeting, held in Utrecht, Netherlands was attended by Vesna Dolničar, PhD and Simona Hvalič Touzery, PhD from CSI.
+The meeting, held in Utrecht, the Netherlands, was attended by Vesna Dolničar PhD and Simona Hvalič Touzery PhD from the CSI.